| | | | |

 Cover with a lid and simmer for 20-25 minutes, or until the chicken is cooked through and the sweet potatoes are tender.
 Stir in the cilantro and season with sea salt, if needed.

-Serve over rice with fresh basil, cilantro, tons of lime wedges, and crushed peanuts on the side.
+Serve over rice with fresh basil, cilantro, lots of lime wedges, and crushed peanuts on the side.
 Enjoy!

 Coconut Milk Braised Chicken with Sweet Potatoes